electrovir/element-book/packages/element-book/README.md

 # element-book

-An [`element-vir`](https://npmjs.com/element-vir) drop-in element for building, testing, and demonstrating a collection of elements (or a design system).
+An [`element-vir`](https://npmjs.com/element-vir) drop-in element for building, testing, and demonstrating a collection of elements (or, in other words, a design system).

 Currently in MVP form.
-Functional, but WIP.
+Functional, but WIP and frequently changing.

 [Example here.](https://electrovir.github.io/element-book/)